Skip to main content

 3. CTE 2: unique_accounts (Second CTE - Account Universe)

-Code Reference: See CTE 2: unique_accounts in SQL Complete Reference.
+Code Reference: See CTE 2: unique_accounts in the SQL Complete Reference.

 What it does:

-Note: The commented WHERE clause would optimize by filtering during the DISTINCT operation, but for clarity we filter in the next CTE.
+Note: The commented WHERE clause would optimize by filtering during the DISTINCT operation, but for clarity the filter is applied in the next CTE.

 4. CTE 3: account_months (Third CTE - Complete Spine)